owlbarn/tutorial/book/symbolic/README.md

 ```

 A tensor is of a specific type of data, and then it contains the value: string array, float array, integer array, or bytes.
 Only one of these fields can be used.
 If initialised with a tensor, a variable takes the same data type and shape as that of the tensor.

 **Naming**

 Currently we adopt a global naming scheme, which is to add an incremental index number after each node's type.
 For example, if we have an `Add` symbol, a `Div` symbol, and then another `Add` symbol in a graph, then each node will be named `add_0`, `div_1`, and `add_1`.
 One exception is the variable, where a user has to explicitly name when create a variable.
 Of course, users can also optionally any node in the graph, but the system will check to make sure the name of each node is unique.
-The symbolic graph contains the `node_names` field that include all the nodes' names in the graph.
+The symbolic graph contains the `node_names` field that includes all the nodes' names in the graph.

 **Shape Inferencing**

 One task the symbolic core needs to perform is shape checking and shape inferencing.
 Shape inference is performed in the `make_node` function and therefore happens every time a user uses an operation to construct a symbolic node and connect it with previous nodes.
 It is assumed that the parents of the current node are already known.

 ```
 let (in_shapes : int array option array array)= Array.map (fun sym_node ->
     Owl_graph.attr sym_node |> Owl_symbolic_symbol.out_shape
   ) parents
   in
 let (shape : int array option array) = Owl_symbolic_shape.infer_shape in_shapes sym
 ...
 ```

 As the code shows, for each node, we first find the output shapes of its parents.
 The `in_shape` is of type `int array option array array`.
 You can understand it this way: `int array` is a shape array; `int array option` means this shape could be `None`.Then `int array option array` is one whole input from previous parent, since one parent may contains multiple outputs.
 Finally, `int array option array array` includes output from all parents.
-The main function `Owl_symbolic_shape.infer_shape` then infer the output shape of current node, and save it to the `out_shape` property of that symbol.
+The main function `Owl_symbolic_shape.infer_shape` then infers the output shape of current node, and save it to the `out_shape` property of that symbol.

-The `infer_shape` function itself check the symbol type and then match with specific implementation.
+The `infer_shape` function itself checks the symbol type and then match with specific implementation.
 For example, a large number of operations actually takes one parent and keep its output shape:

 ```